ethcatherders/PM/DiscordIncidentReport.md

-This an incident report about the loss of access and deletion of the Ethereum Cat Herders Discord server.
+This is an incident report about the loss of access and deletion of the Ethereum Cat Herders Discord server.

 ## Incident Description
 ### Sequence of events